GrabCAD/GrabCAD-Preferences-RubyMine/README.markdown

 Today, this project is not only a repository of Pivotal's preferences for RubyMine - it's also a recommended workflow for tracking your team's customizations to RubyMine preferences.

+## Ruby Versions ##

+Ruby 2.0 is required to run the install script.

+I use [rbenv](https://github.com/sstephenson/rbenv) for managing my ruby versions easily.

 ## Installation ##

 First, *close RubyMine*.